Risk-Sensitive Reinforcement Learning via Policy Gradient Search: Case 1: Discounted-cost MDP + variance as risk

+\begin{remark} A similar observation holds even for the case where the function $f$ is the squared value function $J$.
+In this case, the estimation scheme is TD-learning, and order $\frac{1}{\sqrt{m}}$ bound on the root mean-squared error of TD-learning can be derived.
+In this case, the condition on $m_n$ for ensuring convergence of the overall stochastic gradient scheme would be $\frac{1}{m_n^{1/2}\delta_n}\rightarrow 0$.
+Finally, similar considerations on the trajectory lengths hold for the purpose of CVaR estimation, as well as estimation of CPT-value.
+In both cases, the estimation procedure (see Algorithms \ref{alg:discounted-PG} and \ref{alg:cvar-PG}) is asymptotically unbiased, but one does not have the luxury of having a very long run of the policy evaluation procedure, considering that the outer loop of incremental policy update needs to perform policy evaluation often. \end{remark} }

-\begin{remark}(Extension to incorporate function approximation) In \cite{prashanth2016mlj}, the authors parameterize both $J$ and $U$ using linear function approximation and then employ TD-type schemes for policy evaluation.
+\begin{remark}(Extension to incorporate function approximation) One could parameterize both $J$ and $U$ using linear function approximation and then employ TD-type schemes for policy evaluation.
 Notice that both $J(\cdot)$ and $U(\cdot)$ need to be evaluated for the perturbed policies.
 Let $J(x)\approx v\tr\phi_v(x)$ and $U(x)\approx u\tr\phi_u(x)$ be the linear approximations to $J$ and $U$, respectively, with features $\phi_v(\cdot)$ and $\phi_u(\cdot)$ from low-dimensional spaces.
 It can be shown that an appropriate operator can be defined for $U$ using the above equation and an operator that projects orthogonally onto the linear space $\{ \Phi_u u \mid u \in \R^d\}$.
-Such a projected Bellman operator turns out to be a contraction mapping (see Lemma 2 in \cite{prashanth2016mlj} for a proof) and hence, a TD-type scheme can be arrived at, along the lines of that for the regular cost $J$.
-Such an approach was proposed in \cite{Tamar13TD} for an SSP setting and extended to include discounted problems in \cite{prashanth2016mlj}.
-We omit the update rules, and the reader is referred to \cite{prashanth2016mlj} for further details. \end{remark}
+Such a projected Bellman operator turns out to be a contraction mapping, and hence, a TD-type scheme can be arrived at, along the lines of that for the regular cost $J$. \end{remark}